syncfusion-content/xamarin-docs/Xamarin/SfDataForm/AutomationId.md

 </table>

 To keep unique `AutomationID`, these inner elements’ AutomationIds are updated based on the control’s `AutomationId`.
-For example, if you set `SfDataForm` `AutomationId` as “SfDataForm.AutomationId = “ContactsInfo””, then the Automation framework will interact with the text editor as “ContactsInfoFocus FirstName”.
+For example, if you set `SfDataForm` `AutomationId` as `SfDataForm.AutomationId = ContactsInfo`, then the Automation framework will interact with the text editor as `ContactsInfoFocus FirstName`.
 The following screenshots denote the AutomationIds for inner elements.

 ![AutomationId support in Xamarin.Forms DataForm](SfDataForm_images/xamarin-forms-dataform-automationid.png)